Chocolate flower

 Berlandiera lyrata

-Ever blooming native wildflower from the Southwest that produces a continuous succession of dark-eyed, yellow daisies over a compact rosette of foliage.
-The flowers exude a rich chocolate aroma in the morning hours.
-Best with minimal water once established.
-Can reseed.
-Perennial.
-Xeriscape.
+Chocolate flower is an ever-blooming native wildflower from the Southwest.
+This native perennial produces a continuous succession of dark-eyed, yellow daisies over a compact rosette of foliage.

 Plant Type | Perennial |